Dietary changes focusing on low-glycemic foods and portion control can significantly reduce A1C levels

 Achieving and maintaining a healthy weight represents one of the most effective strategies for lowering A1C naturally.
 Even modest weight loss of five to ten percent of body weight can result in significant improvements in blood sugar control and insulin sensitivity.
 The combination of dietary changes and increased physical activity creates the caloric deficit necessary for sustainable weight loss while simultaneously addressing blood glucose management.

 Certain natural supplements have shown promise in supporting healthy blood sugar levels, though they should complement, not replace, lifestyle modifications.
 Cinnamon extract, chromium, and alpha-lipoic acid have demonstrated potential benefits in clinical studies.
 However, it's important to consult with healthcare providers before adding supplements to your routine, especially if you're taking other medications.
-Understanding can urgent care prescribe medication can help you know where to seek guidance when needed.
+Understanding that urgent care can prescribe medication can help you know where to seek guidance when needed.

 Hydration plays an often-overlooked role in blood sugar control.
 Proper hydration helps the kidneys flush out excess glucose through urine and can prevent the concentration of glucose in the bloodstream.
 Choosing water over sugary beverages eliminates unnecessary glucose spikes while supporting overall metabolic health.